SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses/index.md

                 </ul></ol> </div> </div> </div>

                 <p>
-                  We chose to use the <strong>out-of-office responses</strong> for our setup, because they would not need a separate server/service to run them, a running copy of Outlook to process them, and this customer did not have a current Azure Subscription to charge against for a more server-less solution like Azure Automation, Functions, or Power Automate.
+                  We chose to use the **out-of-office responses** for our setup, because they would not need a separate server/service to run them, a running copy of Outlook to process them, and this customer did not have a current Azure Subscription to charge against for a more server-less solution like Azure Automation, Functions, or Power Automate.
                 </p>

                 <p>